Best Places To Visit In Iceland

 The Golden Circle

 The Golden Circle, one of Iceland’s most popular attractions, boasts three important sites.
 The first is UNESCO World Heritage Site Thingvellir National Park, the volcanic meeting point of Eurasian and North American tectonic plates.
 Walk along the top of the ravine or go diving in the Silfra fissure.
 The Geysir Geothermal Park’s boiling mud pits and erupting geysers are ethereal, with some exploding every 5-10 minutes.
 The magnificent Gulfoss waterfall is the third attraction on this iconic route.
 It features a dramatic display of waterfalls in two stages.
 Over the summer, its flow rate can reach an impressive 2,000 cubic meters per second!
-The Golden circle is easily reachable from Reykjavik, with many day tours that hit all the impressive sites on offer.
-You don’t have much time?
-Our Golden Circle Stopover 3 Day Tour Package is the perfect solution to explore this beautiful part of Iceland.
+The Golden circle is easily reachable from Reykjavik, meaning you can hit all the impressive sites on offer in just one day.
+An incredible day tour to the Golden Circle is included in the itinerary of all our Iceland tour packages.

 Jökulsárlón Glacier

 This stunning glacial lagoon is regarded as the ‘jewel in the crown’ of Iceland’s beautiful landscape.
 Situated in southern Iceland, it has a depth of 248 meters, making it the country’s deepest lake.
 The lake is a mixture of fresh and saltwater, fed with icebergs from the island’s largest ice cap.
 The lagoon, filled with floating icebergs and fringed by a black sand beach, is four times larger than it was in the 1970’s.
 It is stunningly beautiful and a popular filming location, with abundant wildlife and serene boat trips among the frosty glaciers.
-Get lost among the floating ice caps with this day trip.

 Snæfellsnes Peninsula

 Situated on the west of Iceland, this picturesque peninsula is home to the mighty Snæfellsjökull volcano – boasting a glacier on its summit and the Vatnshellir lava tube underneath.
 Here, you’ll experience the eerie silence of the underground world.
 Explore volcanic craters, lava fields, and the Kirkjufell – a distinctive triangular mountain with a lush waterfall that’s recognizable in HBO’s hit series Game of Thrones.
 The coastline is equally dramatic with archways, lava stacks, black-pebbled beaches, and fishing villages steeped in folklore and traditions.
 The peninsula is rich in wildlife, including puffins and a colony of Harbor Seals!
-This day tour from Reykjavik will show you the best of this unique region.

 The Northern Lights